 Last, but not least, there was Sir Galahad.
 He came to me at age 25; his name then was 'Trouble'.
 He was no trouble.
 He was gorgeous, inside and out.
 Half Arabian, he had many of the same traits Sophie had.
 He was pretty much the perfect horse.
+He was my canter buddy.
 I trusted him completely.
 I even trusted him with my grand kids.
 And trust doesn't necessarily come easy for me.
-He was diagnosed with cancer in 2014, and died in August of 2015.
+He was diagnosed with cancer in November of 2014, and died in August of 2015.
 His picture also hangs in the barn.. and I truly miss him every day.

 And then there is Tika